 Earlier in our blog, we have discussed the TOP challenges a startup is likely to face.
 In this article, however, we want to provide you, the founder, with a bullet-proof manual to build a successful company.
-We have worked with almost a hundred projects, partnered with the Founder Institute, and advised some of its participants.
-Now, here is a blueprint for your startup to avoid the most common mistakes.

 1. Do your research

 One can respond to a need or create a new one.
 Importantly, the need you are addressing should be worth your time.
 Is it a popular and/or urgent problem?
 Is it going to grow in the future?
 Is it costly or frequent or legally bound?
 If you reply ‘yes’ to these areas of importance, you’ve hit a jackpot.

 After your initial research, validate the need with a deeper research.
 Use academic peer-reviewed journals and proven business articles to gather stats and theses that stress the importance of the problem and indicate no valid or cost-effective solution yet exists.
 If so, envision the ideal world in which your product solves the challenge.
 This is the ‘why’ we should ask ourselves.
 Follow up with a strategy to achieve this by thinking in retrospect – the ‘how.’
 A business model canvas is a handy planning tool for this.
 It will also help you define your product, the ‘what.’
 After all, it always boils down to a problem-solution fit that every successful startup founder should start with.